ced2anglia/ssouk_web/README.md

     sudo -u postgres psql -c "alter user geouser with password 'geopassword';"

 We need be able to connect, even if our user is the one running the process..
-This is for local development, so no worries.
+This is for local development, so no worries (on a MAC I have no idea were is it!)

 Now change the line on this file /etc/postgresql/8.4/main/pg_hba.conf